Slides

 G |-----|-12\-|----

 This is just the opposite of the former.
-Start in a mute low on the neck, pick, slide up, and squeeze on the way so that you end in a note.
-About halfway you should hear notes under your fingers.
+Slide in from a mute low on the neck, pick, and squeeze on the way so that you end in a note.
+About halfway you should start hearing hear notes under your fingers.

 A |-/10-|----|-----